quantcast/android-measurement/README.md

-# Quantcast Android Measurement SDK #
+# Quantcast Android SDK #

-## Integrating Quantcast Measurement ##
+## Integrating Quantcast Measure for Mobile Apps ##

 ### Project Setup ###

-There are two ways to integrate the Quantcast Measurement SDK into your Android app.
-You can intergrate via **external JAR** or you can integrate via **library project**.
+There are two ways to integrate the Quantcast's SDK into your Android app.
+You can integrate via **external JAR** or you can integrate via **library project**.

-Whichever way you choose to integrate you must first clone the Quantcast Android Measurement SDK by issueing the following command:
+Whichever way you choose to integrate you must first clone the Quantcast Android SDK by issuing the following command:

 ``` bash
 git clone https://github.com/quantcast/android-measurement.git quantcast-android-measurement